google/badwolf/docs/bql.md

 The above query would return at most only 20 rows.

-BQL also provides syntactic sugar to make ease specifying time bounds.
+BQL also provides syntactic sugar to make it easy to specify time bounds.
 Imagine you want to get all users who followed Joe and also followed Mary after a certain date.
 You could write it as: